amarh/openPLM/docs/en/user/tuto_1_main_funct.rst

     Search example

     As you can see, an empty query matches all objects.
-    Here, all parts are returned, including their sub-types (here SinglePart).
+    Here, all parts are returned, including their sub-types (here Assembly, SinglePart, RAM, ... ).

 Navigate